CJQuintero61/cpp-Projects/README.md

 C++ to make my own projects sooner and outside of class.
 The Programming 1 and 2 files will be a little different than what a total beginner might have done, but that is due to me going back to the stuff I learned earlier and doing more than what was required in class alone.
+I also will be following projects from here: https://github.com/nragland37/cpp-projects as a guide for what I could work on.